Last Updated on January 30, 2025

 What is Cortical Bone

-Between the rings of the matrix, the bone cells (osteocytes) are located in spaces called lacunae.
-Small channels (canaliculi) radiate from the lacunae to the osteonic (Haversian) canal to provide passageways through the hard matrix.
+Between the rings of the matrix, the bone cells or osteocytes are present in the spaces called lacunae.
+Small channels called canaliculi radiate from the lacunae to the osteonic or Haversian canal to provide passageways through the hard matrix.

-The Haversian systems are packed tightly together to form what appears to be a solid mass.
+These Haversian systems are packed tightly together to form what appears to be a solid mass.
 The osteonic canals contain blood vessels that are parallel to the long axis of the bone.
-These blood vessels interconnect, by way of perforating canals, with vessels on the surface of the bone.
+These blood vessels interconnect with vessels on the surface of the bone. via perforating vessels.

 [Read more on Anatomy and Physiology of bone]